How to network with Australian alumni in India?

 Australian Alumni Association of India Source: AAAI

-Vivek Dahiya, the National Director of Membership, says that “the association offers its members a common bond with the country of our ‘alma mater’ – Australia.”
+Vivek Dahiya, the National Director of Membership, says that “the association offers its members a common bond with the country of our ‘alma mater’ –m Australia.”

 “Working Pro Bono we get together all mates to flourish an organisation which is capable of delivering a plethora of benefits social as well as professionals,” adds Vivek.